Labelled graphs as Morita equivalence invariants for a class of inverse semigroups: Inverse Hulls, Cores, and Labelled Graphs

 \section{Inverse Hulls, Cores, and Labelled Graphs}

-We start this section with a brief review of the inverse hull associated to a Markov shift.
-For more details, see \cite{MarkovShift}.
-We then define a partial order on the $\D$-classes of such semigroups using the idea of a core set of idempotents.
+We start this section with a brief review of the inverse semigroup associated to a Markov shift by Starling \cite{StarlingShifts}.
+We will rely on a number of structural properties proved in \cite{MarkovShift}.
+Those properties are summarized below.
+We define a partial order on the $\D$-classes of such semigroups using the idea of a core set of idempotents.
 Given a finite alphabet $A$ and a matrix $T = \{T_{a,b}\}_{a,b \in A}$ with $T_{a,b} \in \{0,1\}$ for each $a,b \in A$, such that each row of $T$ has a nonzero entry, we refer to $T$ as a \emph{Markov transition matrix}.
 Associated to $T$ is a semigroup $L_T \cup \{0\}$, where $L_T$ is the set of allowable words defined by $T$ and multiplication is given by

 For each $a \in A$ there is a partial bijection

 defined by $\theta_a(w) = aw$.
 The \emph{inverse hull of $T$} is the inverse semigroup $H(T)$ generated by the partial bijections $\{ \theta_a : a \in A\} \cup \{0\}$.
 The following is proved in \cite{MarkovShift}.